 Corporate and other includes primarily selling, general and administrative expenses, income from our equity investments, certain actuarial adjustments, and certain changes in the fair value of coal derivatives and coal trading activities.
-Corporate and other adjusted EBITDA improved \$10.5 million in the first quarter 2016 when compared to the first quarter 2015 due to \$2.8 million of reduced expenses recorded in the Statement of Operations line item "Selling, general and administrative expenses", \$2.8 million in losses on investments in the prior year quarter, \$2.8 million accrued for a customer settlement in the prior year quarter, and \$2.0 million improvement in mark to market of heating oil derivatives.
+Corporate and other adjusted EBITDA improved \$11.3 million in the second quarter of 2016 and \$21.8 million in the first half of 2016 when compared to the second quarter and first half of 2015 respectively.
+The benefit in the second quarter was due to \$5.2 million of reduced expenses recorded in the Statement of Operations line item "Selling, general and administrative expenses", \$1.4 million in losses on investments in the prior year quarter, \$1.6 million improvement in mark to market of heating oil derivatives, and \$4.0 million improvement in actuarial adjustments, partially offset by a \$1.9 million reduction in income from equity investments.
+The benefit in the first half was due to \$8.0 million of reduced expenses recorded in the Statement of Operations line item "Selling, general and administrative expenses", \$4.2 million in losses on investments in the prior year quarter, \$3.0 million for a customer settlement in the prior year quarter, \$3.7 million improvement in mark to market of heating oil derivatives, and \$3.3 million improvement in actuarial adjustments, partially offset by a \$4.2 million reduction in income from equity investments.